-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have all the up-to-date knowledge and conveyancing expertise to help you with the three main phases of the conveyancing journey.

 Before you sign on the dotted line, we recommend you get one of our lawyers to review your Contract for Sale and the Form 1 (or Vendor’s Disclosure Statement).
 Sellers and agents have their own interests in mind, but we’re able to champion yours.
 We’ll make sure everything is in order.
 Our lawyers can guide you through the terms of the contract and give you advice on any special conditions, which means no nasty surprises (like finding out that you have to contribute towards the Sellers Land Tax!).

-When you buy a property, it means you accept it in its current condition.
-This includes any defects you may not have seen when you first visited the property.
-This will provide a full picture of the property before committing to the purchase.
+When you buy a property, it means you accept it in its current condition, including any defects you may not have seen when you first visited the property.
+With our thorough review to guide you, you receive a full picture of the property before you commit to the purchase.

 To know the full story about the property you want to buy, you’ll need searches.
-The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property which could be passed onto you to pay for.
+The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property – debt that may be passed on to you!

 Searches are also checks with local councils and authorities that tell you all the details about the property.
 They provide information about the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).

-Without searches, you won’t know whether you’re making a good investment or a terrible decision.
+Without searches, you won’t know whether you’re making a good property investment decision or a costly mistake.

-And finally, in this phase the title deed is transferred into your name properly and legally so you’re the official new owner.
+In this final phase of your property settlement journey, the title deed is legally transferred into your name, so you’re the official new owner.

 Settlement is where everything comes together.
-There is quite a lot of important paperwork to complete and lodge, a lot of money changing hands, and several people who need to stay informed – such as the real estate agent, the seller’s conveyancer, the banks, authorities and land registry.
-One of our lawyers will be your representative to all these different people.
-They’ll make sure all the right documents are signed and everything is filed correctly to the right government department.
+There is quite a lot of important paperwork to complete and lodge, a lot of money changing hands, and several people who need to stay informed – such as the real estate agent, the seller’s conveyancer, the financial institutions, authorities and land registry.
+One of our lawyers will be your representative to all these different people to make the process streamlined and smooth.
+We’ll make sure all the right documents are signed and everything is filed correctly to the right government department.

-Across South Australia, to make the whole process more convenient for you we use PEXA which allows settlement to happen electronically for everyone involved.
-PEXA makes it possible for fees to be paid automatically.
-It’s just another way Conveyancing.com.au helps get you to a successful and on-time settlement.
+Across South Australia, to make the entire process more convenient for you, we use PEXA, which allows settlement to happen electronically for everyone involved.
+PEXA makes it possible for payments of fees and funds transfers to be paid automatically.
+It’s just another way we help to get you to a successful and on-time property settlement.

-Which is why you need the right people by your side to complete the process correctly and legally.
-Conveyancing.com.au is here to guide you through that vital work and answer any questions you may have.
-We’re here to help and make the process as easy as possible.
+We’re here to guide you through that vital work, answer any questions you may have, and help make the process as easy as possible.